#77 - How to Select a Fire Sprinkler Contractor or Fire Protection Company

 - How many years has your company been in business?

 - What materials or brands do you regularly use when installing a fire sprinkler system?
 (Asking for specific models allows you to research the products, too.)

 - Are there any parts of the process you subcontract out?

 - Will there be a project manager assigned to the installation of my system?

 - How many of your staff have OSHA, first aid, and CPR certifications?

 - Do you perform a safety analysis before you begin the job?
 Do you have specific safety protocol or procedures that you follow?
 (You can even request to see a manual.)

 - How many engineers are on staff?
+What are their certifications?

 - Do you require staff to complete additional continuing education, training, regular in-services, conventions or seminars?

 - Do new staff members have an initial training period or mentorship?